Nuestra Belleza México 2007: National Costume Competition

 In this competition the contestants are not evaluated, only the costumes.
 It is a competition showing the country's wealth embodied in the colorful and fascinating costumes made by Mexican designers combining the past and present of Mexico.

-For the Nuestra Belleza México Organization this event is very important because it discloses the creative work of the great Mexican designers and also elects the costume to represent Mexico in Miss Universe the next year.
+This event discloses the creative work of Mexican designers and also elects the costume to represent Mexico in Miss Universe the next year.
 Also, some costumes are elected to represent Mexico in other beauty contests.

 The winning costume designer receives the "Aguja Diamante Award".